Wisconsin Women are a powerful social and economic force.

 Serving in Local Government

-In fact, it is local government officials that make many of the decisions and oversee programs that affect our everyday lives – from property tax rates to public health protections, foster care programs, zoning and local residential and business development, and the number of teachers in classrooms.
+In fact, the vast majority - over 95%! - of elected offices in Wisconsin are in local government.
+It is local government officials that make many of the decisions and oversee programs that affect our everyday lives from property tax rates to public health protections, foster care programs, zoning and local residential and business development, and the number of teachers in classrooms.
 Who represents you and the face of leadership in your community should matter to every Wisconsin citizen.

-The Wisconsin Women's Council thanks the following organizations for their assistance and support in compiling this report:
+The Wisconsin Women's Council thanks the following organizations for their assistance and support in compiling this research:

 League of Wisconsin Municipalities